 3.3.
-Does your medical school have regular coverage of issues related to planetary health and/or sustainable healthcare in university update communications?
+Does your institution have regular coverage of issues related to planetary health and/or sustainable healthcare in university update communications?

-- Yes, all students regularly receive communication updates dedicated to planetary health and/or sustainable healthcare. - Yes, planetary health and/or sustainable healthcare topics are sometimes included in communication updates. - O Students do not receive communications about planetary health or sustainable healthcare.
+Yes, all students regularly receive communication updates dedicated to planetary health and/or sustainable healthcare.
+(2 points)

+Yes, planetary health and/or sustainable healthcare topics are regularly included in communication updates to some courses.
+(1 point)

+Students do not receive communications about planetary health or sustainable healthcare.
+(0 points)